madforwebs/FinancesBundle/README.md

 CalendarBundle
 =============

-The `CalendarBundle` means easy-to-implement and feature-rich calendar in your Symfony application!
+The `BookingBundle` means easy-to-implement and feature-rich calendar in your Symfony application!

 ## Installation